Sign In Register

 Healthcare Facilities81

-Addison has an average annual temperature of 49°F (10°C).
+Addison experiences four distinct seasons with an average annual temperature of 49°F (10°C).
 Winters average 24°F in January while summers reach 73°F in July.
-Annual precipitation is 30.0 inches.
+The area gets 308 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 30.0 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,040 feet.

 Temperature